chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 Ultimately, our intention is to support a library of common recipes for ``.bad`` files, but this has not been implemented yet.

 The format of the ``.future`` file itself is minimally structured.
-The first line should contain the type of future (see list below) followed by a brief (one 80-column line) description of the future.
-The rest of the file is free-form and can be used over the future's lifetime to describe in what way the test isn't working or should be working, implementation notes, philosophical arguments, etc.  The one-line summaries of all outstanding futures can be viewed by running ``$CHPL_HOME/util/devel/test/list_futures``.
+The first line should contain the type of future (see list below) followed by a brief (one 80-column line) description of the future, which ideally reflects the associated GitHub issue title.
+The next line should contain the associated GitHub issue number in the `#issue-number` format, e.g. `#1`.

+The rest of the file is optional and free-form.
+It can be used over the future's lifetime to describe in what way the test isn't working or should be working, implementation notes, philosophical arguments, etc.  The one-line summaries of all outstanding futures can be viewed by running ``$CHPL_HOME/util/devel/test/list_futures``.